githubfan23445/pxt-arcade/docs/advanced-stream.md

         "imageUrl": "/static/advanced-stream/LaMNgJ7TPl8.jpg"
     },
     {
-        "name": "Skateboarding Stunts",
+        "name": "Spot the difference game!",
-        "description": "Join Richard, Joey, and Vivian as we make a game about skateboarding!
-Press A to flip", "youTubeId": "BDng6c-Jkmc",
+        "description": "Join Richard, Shannon, and Vivian as we make a game where you have two images, and you have to decide if they're the same or different!
+We use some image manipulation blocks, the text sprite extension, and percent chance.", "youTubeId": "p6a9VDb_gLk",
         "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
-        "imageUrl": "/static/advanced-stream/BDng6c-Jkmc.jpg"
-    },
-    {
-        "name": "Frog Dungeon",
-        "description": "Join Richard, Daryl, Vivian, Joey, and Shannon as they make a game about a toadstool protecting their family from ravenous toads!
-Press A to throw your mushroom cap and knock the toads away.", "youTubeId": "q0xV56wXqzQ",
-        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
-        "imageUrl": "/static/advanced-stream/q0xV56wXqzQ.jpg"
-    },
-    {
-        "name": "Gravity Shifting",
-        "description": "Why fall down when there are so many other directions?
-Join Richard, Vivian, Joey, and Shannon as they build a game where gravity has no meaning and everything is pumpkins.
-This game doesn't really have a goal, but hopefully it's a good basis for a much more interesting game!", "youTubeId": "mhGsXOxMq0Q",
-        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
-        "imageUrl": "/static/advanced-stream/mhGsXOxMq0Q.jpg"
+        "imageUrl": "/static/advanced-stream/p6a9VDb_gLk.jpg"
     },
     {
         "name": "Orbiting around the player",